phdesign/album-rsync/README.md

 ## TODO

-* Handle nested directories.
+- [ ] Handle nested directories.
 Merge with separator like `parent_child`.
 Apply --include-dir after merging
-* List duplicate files
+- [ ] List duplicate files
-* Webpage for successful Flickr login
+- [ ] Webpage for successful Flickr login
-* Optimise - why does sort files seem to run faster?!
+- [ ] Optimise - why does sort files seem to run faster?!
-* Fix duplicate albums issue
+- [ ] Fix duplicate albums issue
-* Why does it make 3 api calls for every photo in --list-only --list-sort mode?
+- [ ] Why does it make 3 api calls for every photo in --list-only --list-sort mode?
-* --init to setup a new .ini file and walk through auth process
+- [ ] --init to setup a new .ini file and walk through auth process
-* Add throttling and delay to Google
+- [ ] Add throttling and delay to Google
-* Document delete functionality